The Automatic Calibration Unit in JUNO: Design of the ACU

 \subsubsection{Load cell}

 A PTFE pulley with a ceramic bearing serves as a guide wheel for the calibration cables.
 A stainless steel S-shape load cell (Longlv LLBLS-I) with a full range of 5 kg and an accuracy 1.5~g, is mounted below the pulley to constantly monitor the tension in the cable (Fig.~\ref{ACU_load_cell}).
 To set the scale, the weight of the cable is approximately 3~g/m, and that of the entire source assembly is about 200~g.
-Too large tension may cause damage to the cable or joints, and a loss of tension may introduce the off-groove risk for the cable.
+Too much tension may cause damage to the cable or joints, and a loss of tension could result in the cable slipping out of in the grooves of spool.

 Because the raw analog outputs of the load cell are of the order of mV, to avoid noise pickup, a digital transducer (SMOWO RW-ST01D 2.1) is used to digitize the signal into RS485 signals before transmission.